Nella Larsen: Librarian and literary career

-In 1921 Larsen worked nights and weekends as a volunteer with librarian Ernestine Rose, to help prepare for the first exhibit of "Negro art" at the New York Public Library (NYPL).
+In 1921, Larsen worked nights and weekends as a volunteer with librarian Ernestine Rose, to help prepare for the first exhibit of "Negro art" at the New York Public Library (NYPL).
 Encouraged by Rose, she became the first black woman to graduate from the NYPL Library School.
 It was run by Columbia University and opened the way for integration of library staff.

 Larsen passed her certification exam in 1923.
 She worked her first year as a librarian at the Seward Park Branch on the Lower East Side, which was predominantly Jewish.
 There she had strong support from her white supervisor Alice Keats O'Connor, as she had from Rose.
 They, and another branch supervisor where she worked, supported Larsen and helped integrate the staff of the branches.
 Larsen transferred to the Harlem branch, as she was interested in the cultural excitement in the African-American neighborhood, a destination for migrants from across the country.

 In October 1925, Larsen took a sabbatical from her job for health reasons and began to write her first novel.
 In 1926, having made friends with important figures in the Negro Awakening (which became known as the Harlem Renaissance), Larsen gave up her work as a librarian.
+She published short fiction under the pseudonym "Allen Semi" (an anagram of her married name, Nella Imes) in 1926.

 She became a writer active in Harlem's interracial literary and arts community, where she became friends with Carl Van Vechten, a white photographer and writer.
 In 1928, Larsen published Quicksand, a largely autobiographical novel.
 It received significant critical acclaim, if not great financial success.

 In 1929, she published Passing, her second novel, which was also critically successful.
 It dealt with issues of two mixed-race African-American women who were childhood friends and had taken different paths of racial identification and marriage.
 One identified as black and married a black doctor; the other passed as white and married a white man, without revealing her African ancestry.
 The book explored their experiences of coming together again as adults.